Highways Claim for Damage or Injury

 If you submit a claim Cornwall Council will investigate your claim and the following timescales will be implemented:

-- If information requested as part of the claims process has been omitted from your claim form, please refer to section 10 enclosures checklist, then we will aim to make a request for the missing information within 10 working days.
+- If any information requested as part of the claims process has been omitted from your claim form, please refer to section 10 enclosures checklist, then we will aim to make a request for the missing information within 10 working days.

 - When any requested missing information is received we will aim to send an acknowledgement within 10 working days.
-It is important to note that until all requested information is received by the dealing Senior Risk and Insurance Officer your claim will not be progressed to the assessment stage.
+It is important to note that until all requested information is received by the dealing Senior Insurance Officer your claim will not be progressed to the assessment stage.

 - The Council will aim to get a decision with regards to your claim within 30 working days from the date of acknowledgement.